Electra Bicycle Company: Crank forward geometry

 In 2003, the company introduced its Townie model, using a crank forward geometry, marketed as Flat Foot Technology, where a seated rider's feet can rest flat on the ground — combining aspects of cruiser geometry with recumbent geometry, moving the pedals forward and the seat back.
 Once the rider starts pedaling, they will experience proper leg extension as a result of the relaxed seat angle and the forward placement of the pedals.

 The crank forward design was noted for mitigating a new cyclist's fear of falling off the bike.
-"The bike had to be easy to ride and put a smile on your face," Bänziger says.
+"The bike had to be easy to ride and put a smile on your face", Bänziger says.

-The company partnered with fashion design firm Petro Zillia to produce a high-end fashion bike with a strong graphic quality.
+The company partnered with fashion design firm Petro Zillia to produce a high-end fashion bike that has a strong graphic quality.
 The bike was featured widely in the fashion press, and Petro Zillia's chief designer Nony Tochterman gained coverage by riding the Electra up the runway at a fashion show.